rust-lang/rust/src/doc/rustc-dev-guide/src/traits/wf.md

 We give here a complete reference of the generated goals for each Rust declaration.

-In addition with the notations introduced in the chapter about lowering rules, we'll introduce another notation: when WF checking a declaration, we'll often have to prove that all types that appear are well-formed, except type parameters that we always assume to be WF.
+In addition to the notations introduced in the chapter about lowering rules, we'll introduce another notation: when checking WF of a declaration, we'll often have to prove that all types that appear are well-formed, except type parameters that we always assume to be WF.
 Hence, we'll use the following notation: for a type `SomeType<...>`, we denote